 ✓ Slight bleeding if the lesions are rubbed

 If a breastfeeding infant has thrush, the fungi may transfer to the mother's nipples and present unique symptoms, such as:6

 • Shiny or flakey skin in the areola

 • Unusual pain during nursing

-In rare cases, the Candida overgrowth can enter your bloodstream and potentially become life-threatening, which occurs in 8 out of 100,000 people annually.
+In rare cases, the Candida overgrowth can enter your bloodstream and potentially become life-threatening.
+This occurs in roughly 8 out of 100,000 people annually.
 Despite the rarity, invasive candidiasis ranks as the fourth most common bloodstream infection in the United States.